Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Phenomenology and experimental perspectives for TDA s

 \subsubsection{First results for hard backward vector meson electroproduction at JLab}

 \mbox

-A considerable progress in investigating hard exclusive meson electroproduction in the near-backward kinematical regime was recently achieved in Ref.\cite{Li:2019xyp} by Garth Huber, Bill Li and collaborators.
-Their paper presents the pioneering study of backward- angle cross sections of the hard exclusive $\omega$-meson electroproduction: $e p \rightarrow e^{\prime} p \omega$.
+A considerable progress in investigating hard exclusive meson electroproduction in the near-backward kinematical regime was recently achieved in Ref.~\cite{Li:2019xyp} by Garth Huber, Bill Li and collaborators.
+Their paper presents the pioneering study of backward-angle cross sections of the hard exclusive $\omega$-meson electroproduction: $e p \rightarrow e^{\prime} p \omega$.

-The analyzed data were part of experiment E01-004 ($F_\pi$-2), which used $2.6 \div 5.2$ GeV electron beams on a liquid hydrogen target and the high precision particle spectrometers of JLab Hall C. The relevant dataset contains two central $Q^2$ values: $Q^2=1.60$~GeV$^2$ and $2.45$~GeV$^2$ at common central $W=2.21$~GeV.
+The analyzed data were part of experiment E01-004 ($F_\pi$-2), which used $2.6 \div 5.2$ GeV electron beams on a liquid hydrogen target and the high precision particle spectrometers of JLab Hall C. The relevant data set contains two central $Q^2$ values: $Q^2=1.60~{\rm GeV}^{2}$ and 2.45~GeV$^2$ at common central $W=2.21$~GeV.
 A detailed description of the analysis framework is presented in Ref.~\cite{Li:2017xcf}.

-For the first time the hard exclusive $\omega$-meson electroproduction cross section (\ref{CS_workingVM}) was extracted in the near-backward kinematical regime and the complete Rosenbluth separation of the transverse ($T$), longitudinal ($L$), and $LT$, $TT$ interference terms was performed.
+For the first time the hard exclusive $\omega$-meson electroproduction cross (\ref{CS_workingVM}) was extracted in the near-backward kinematical regime and the complete Rosenbluth separation of the transverse ($T$), longitudinal ($L$), and $LT$, $TT$ interference terms was performed.
 In particular, this allowed to compare the individual $\sigma_L$ and $\sigma_T$ contributions to the predictions of the collinear factorization framework involving $\omega N$ TDAs (and nucleon DAs).
 In particular, this provides an opportunity to test the $\sigma_T$ dominance, that is an important prediction of the TDA framework.

 The left panel of Fig.~\ref{Fig_CS_Q2_VM} presents the $Q^2$ dependence of the cross sections $\frac{d \sigma_L}{dt}$, $\frac{d \sigma_T}{dt}$ for the lowest $u$ bin as function of Q2 The right of Fig.~\ref{Fig_CS_Q2_VM} presents the ratio of the longitudinal and the transverse cross sections for the $u=u_0$ bin as a function of $Q^2$. $\sigma_T$ shows a flat $Q^2$ dependence while $\sigma_L$ rapidly decreases with growth of $Q^2$.
 The falling off of the $\frac{\sigma_L}{\sigma_T}$ ratio with growth of $Q^2$ is qualitatively consistent with the prediction of the TDA collinear factorization framework.